shivamunique/property-price-prediction/README.md

-# property-price-prediction this is a price price prediction software based on logestic regression model
+# property-price-prediction this is a
+price prediction software based on logestic regression model